What is a Physical Therapist Assistant?

 This two-year program prepares the student to become a skilled assistant working under the supervision of a physical therapist to provide patient services that alleviate physical impairments and restore function.

 The program utilizes a selective admissions process with limited enrollment.
 Admission to the college does not guarantee acceptance into the program.
 New students are admitted once yearly with PTA courses beginning in the Spring Semester.
-Anticipated start date of the progam is January 2021.
+The program admitted their first cohort January 2021.

 The Associate in Applied Science Degree is comprised of 26-30 hours of general education course work and 40 hours of program-specific technical course work, including three clinical experiences at various clinical sites.
 Upon graduation, students are prepared to take the National Physical Therapy Examination (NTPE).